 We took advantage of large falls in the price of corporate bonds to buy several deeply discounted bonds that we felt were overexaggerating the chances of default for some solid companies.
 We bought the British American Tobacco International Finance 2.25% Senior 2052 for £53 (its face value at maturity is £100).
-Other, less egregious but still deeply discounted, purchases were retirement company Saga 3.375% Senior 2024, grocery delivery expert Ocado 3.875% Senior 2026 and UK food maker Premier Foods Finance 3.5% 2026.
+Other, less egregious but still deeply discounted, purchases were retirement company Saga 3.375% Senior 2024 and grocery delivery expert Ocado 3.875% Senior 2026.

-We don't necessarily intend to hold these bonds until they mature, instead we will hold them until their prices return to more reasonable levels.
-There is a chance of more shorterterm falls - and we may even be completely wrong and their values may never recover - but we feel these risks are more than compensated by their low prices.
+We don't intend to hold these bonds until they mature, instead we will hold them until their prices return to more reasonable levels.
+There is a chance of more shorter-term falls - and we may even be completely wrong and their values may never recover - but we feel these risks are more than compensated by their low prices.
 Essentially, we are being paid to take on the volatility of these assets, which we are comfortable doing as part of a balanced portfolio.